ME-ICA/tedana/docs/index.rst

 analysis of multi-echo fMRI data; however, ``tedana`` now assumes that you're working with data which has been previously preprocessed.

-For a summary of multi-echo fMRI, which is the technology ``tedana`` builds on, visit `Multi-echo fMRI`_.
+For a summary of multi-echo fMRI, which is the imaging technique ``tedana`` builds on, visit `Multi-echo fMRI`_.

 For a detailed procedure of how ``tedana`` analyzes the data from multi-echo fMRI,